grackle-project/grackle/doc/source/Consuming.rst

       add_executable(example_app src/c_example.c)
       target_link_libraries(example_app Grackle::Grackle)

-Care has been taken while designing the CMake build-system to ensure that the CMake target produced looks and acts the same regardless of whether it was imported via ``find_package`` or produced by embedding Grackle into your simulation code.
+Care has been taken while designing the CMake build-system to ensure that the ``Grackle::Grackle`` CMake target looks and acts the same regardless of whether it was produced with this strategy (embedding Grackle into your simulation code's build system) or imported via ``find_package`` (as discussed :ref:`here <cmake_grackle_linking>`).
 In both cases, the target provides the same custom properties to describe information about the build.
+See the :ref:`section <cmake_grackle_linking>` about ``find_package`` for more details.

 .. rubric:: Footnotes

 .. [#f1] This is required by CMake.
-         While we could implement some workarounds into Grackle's CMakeLists.txt files, they all involve some assumptions.
+         While we could implement some workarounds into Grackle's CMakeLists.txt files, this may not be a good idea.
+         A post `has been created on the CMake forum <https://discourse.cmake.org/t/conventions-for-linking-implicit-dependencies-of-an-embedded-multi-language-static-library/11073?u=mabruzzo>`__ to solicit feedback on this topic.
          In the event that top-level project depends embeds both Grackle and some other CMake-project with Fortran source-code, it's best that the top-level project calls ``enable_langugage(Fortran)`` to ensure that the both Grackle and the other CMake-project use the same Fortran compiler.